KQM-git/TCL/docs/theorycrafting.md

 ## Team Composition Terms

 **Battery:** A character that generates Energy to fund another character’s Burst.
-Typically you battery using a character with the same Element for increased efficiency, and swap off the battery unit immediately after using their elemental Skill.
+Typically you battery using a character with the same Element for increased efficiency, and swap off the battery unit immediately after using their Elemental Skill.

 **Burst Support** = A character that swaps onto the field to deal large damage with their Burst.